intontis/01_anomaly_detector/README_physics_anomaly_detector.md

 ### 4. Key Finding

-The top 15 features include both raw sensor readings and their rolling averages — confirming that degradation trends predict failure more accurately than instantaneous readings alone.
+-The top 15 features include both raw sensor readings and their rolling averages — confirming that degradation trends predict failure more accurately than instantaneous readings alone.
-Sensor 11 (fan exit temperature) remains the dominant predictor.
+-The rolling average of sensor 4 (turbine pressure) emerged as the strongest predictor — confirming that smoothed degradation trends outperform raw instantaneous readings for failure prediction.

 ![Feature Importance](results/feature_importance.png)